 Types of outsourcing

-Depending on the expectations and the budget, companies and small business may choose to hire a contractor in a defferent location.
+Depending on the expectations and the budget, companies and small businesses may choose to hire a contractor in a different location.
 Here are the three types of outsourcing:

 - With nearshore outsourcing, contractors are close to the employer’s home countries.
-This allows to operate within similar cultures and to reduce the cost of quality control
+This allows to operate within similar cultures and reduces the cost of quality control

 - With offshore outsourcing, the independent worker is in a different country than the company offering a job.
 It has the benefits to work with experts all around the globe.
 It is excellent to find specialized workers while keeping low expenses.